dl1hrc/svxlink-sounds-it_IT-chiara/README.md

-Italian Voice "Chiara" for SvxLink
-Created with acapella group (https://www.acapela-group.com/) Free to use for SvxLink users, no Copyright
+Italian Voice "Chiara" for SvxLink (sample rate 16000Hz) Created with acapella group (https://www.acapela-group.com/) Free to use for SvxLink users, no Copyright